mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 prevent Kotlin from crossing to the outer receiver.
 However, we can't add annotation to the `HasComponents` interface since it's bundled in the Vaadin jar and hence we can't modify its sources!

-The solution is to add the `@VaadinDsl` annotation not to the `HasComponents` interface .java source, but into our DSL function definition sources.
+The solution is to add the `@VaadinDsl` annotation not to the `HasComponents` interface .java source file, but into our DSL function definition sources.
 And hence the DSL function becomes like follows:

 ```kotlin